Tsuga forrestii

 Evergreen trees to 30 m tall and 100 cm DBH, usually with a single round trunk, often forked in the crown.
 Bark rough, scaly, orange-brown, becoming brown-grey and furrowed on older trees.
 Crown broadly conical in young trees, becoming flat-topped or irregular with age.
 Twigs first red-brown or pink-brown, becoming gray-brown, ridged and grooved between decurrent pulvini, pubescent but soon glabrous.
 Buds globular, 2-3 mm diameter, slightly resinous, brown.
 Leaves spreading at nearly 90° from shoot, but shortest leaves erect above shoot; 1-2.5 cm × 2 mm, narrow ovate-linear, straight or curved, flattened, weakly grooved above, stomata in two white bands with a prominent midrib below, apex obtuse or emarginate.
 Pollen cones 3-5 mm long.
 Seed cones numerous on outer branches of crown, short pedunculate or sessile, ovoid-oblong when closed, 20-30×13-20 mm, green ripening light brown.
 Seed scales nearly circular, 10 mm across, slightly convex, margin rounded to erose, base short-pedunculate.
 Bracts broad-ovate with denticulate margins, 3-4 mm long.
 Seeds ovoid-oblong, 3.5×2 mm, brown, with 8×4 mm transparent wings (Farjon 2010).

 China: NE Guizhou (Fanjingshan), SW Sichuan, and NW Yunnan, at elevations of 2000-3500 m.
-Climate cold-temperate, summer-wet, with 1000-2000 mm annual precipitation.
-Rarely or never forms pure stands; common associates include Abies spp., Picea spp., Larix potaninii, Cephalotaxus fortunei, and broadleaf trees such as Betula albosinensis and species of Acer, Sorbus, Quercus, and Magnolia (Farjon 2010, citing Wang 1961).
+Climate cold-temperate, summer-wet, with 1000-2000 mm annual precipitation; soils podzols.
+Grows in montane conifer forest, where it rarely or never forms pure stands; common associates include Abies spp., Picea spp., Larix potaninii, Cephalotaxus fortunei, and broadleaf trees such as Betula albosinensis and species of Acer, Sorbus, Quercus, and Magnolia (Farjon 2010, citing Wang 1961).

 The conservation status warrants reassessment.
 Deforestation has substantially reduced the species, but it still has a substantial area of occupancy (Farjon 2010).